Meet Our Team

 Amy Pacheco BS, CHW

+A passionate advocate for the community she grew up in.
 Amy's empathy and compassion stem from her desire to help others who have faced challenges similar to those experienced by her own family.
+Amy's focus is to help communities in Arizona's Southeast Region (Santa Cruz,

 She looks forward to advancing her career as a Physician Assistant (PA), continuing her mission to support underserved communities as a dedicated healthcare provider.
 Amy enjoys hiking, running, and gardening!
-Her time is also spent volunteering at an Equine Ranch and she loves interacting with horses and their psychological healing abilities with children.
-Her favorite place is the hospital where she shadows a Cardiothoracic Physician Assistant, learning new skills each day on how she can be a stellar PA for her future patients!
+Her favorite place is the hospital where she shadows a Cardiothoracic Physician Assistant, learning new skills each day on how she can be a stellar PA for her future

 Community Health Worker